alesr/alesr.github.io/_posts/2024-05-25-cache-aside-using-decorator-design-pattern-in-go.md

 In this post, we've seen how we can combine the cache-aside pattern with the decorator design pattern in Go to create a caching mechanism.
 We've implemented an in-memory database, a service that interacts with the database, and a cache that uses the cache-aside pattern to reduce the load on the database.

-The key takeaway is that by using composition and interfaces, we can create a flexible and maintainable system that allows us to switch between different implementations without changing either the domain layer or the repository layer.
+The key takeaway is that by leveraging composition and interfaces, we can create a flexible and maintainable system that allows us to switch between different implementations without changing either the domain layer or the repository layer.

-This approach allows us to have a cache layer that is agnostic of the underlying database by using the repository interface, and only add caching behaviour to the methods we want to cache in the cache struct when we overwrite the methods of the embedded repository implementation.
+This approach allows us to have a cache layer that is agnostic of the underlying database by using the repository interface, and only add caching behavior to the methods we want to cache in the cache struct when we overwrite the methods of the embedded repository implementation.
 When we don't implement a method in the cache struct, it will be delegated to the embedded repository implementation.